dortania/OpenCore-Install-Guide/ktext.md

     * BrcmPatchRAM3 for 10.14+ (must be paired with BrcmBluetoothInjector)
     * BrcmPatchRAM2 for 10.11-10.14
     * BrcmPatchRAM for 10.10 or older

+The order in `Kernel -> Add` should be: BrcmBluetoothInjector -> BrcmFirmwareData -> BrcmPatchRAM3

 **AMD CPU Specific kexts**: